quixio/quix-streams/README.md

 ## Using Quix Streams with Quix SaaS

-This library doesn't have any dependency to any comercial product, but if you use it together with [Quix SaaS platform](https://www.quix.io) you will get some advantatges out of box during your development process like auto-configuration, monitoring, data explorer, data persistence, pipeline visualization, etc.
+This library doesn't have any dependency to any comercial product, but if you use it together with [Quix SaaS platform](https://www.quix.io) you will get some advantatges during your development process like auto-configuration, monitoring, data explorer, data persistence, pipeline visualization, etc.

 ## Contribution Guide ✍️

-We are very open to any feedback or contributions to this OSS project ❤️.
 Contributing is a great way to learn and we especially welcome those who haven't contributed to an OSS project before.
-You can contribute by [reporting a bug or submitting a feature request](CONTRIBUTING.md).
+We're very open to any feedback or code contributions to this OSS project ❤️.
+Read our [Contributing File](CONTRIBUTING.md) for how you can best give feedback and contribute.

 ## Need help? 🙋‍♀️
-If you run into any problems, ask on #quixhelp in The Stream Slack channel or open a question on our [discussion board](URL)
+If you run into any problems, ask on #quixhelp in [The Stream Slack channel](https://quix.io/slack-invite) or open a question on our [discussion board](URL)

 ## Roadmap 🚗